patrickmatula/Recycli/README.md

 ## Your design sucks!

+That's very likely, because I'm not a professional designer.
 The goal is to use the Fluent Design, so it looks like a native Windows app.
 If you have any suggestions, improvements or bug reports, please [open an issue](https://github.com/patrickmatula/Recycli/issues) on GitHub.

 ## Logging